 Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus, by a new and living way which He inaugurated for us, through the veil, that is, His flesh,

-Inaugrate means to put into place for the first time.
-For example: the new President will be inaugurated on the 20th January
+Inaugurate means putting it into place for the first time.
+For example, the new President will be inaugurated on the 20th of January.

 It is not just that we are atoned for, but what the atonement does inside our body.
-So let us look at that, as it is very powerful.
+So let us look at that, as it is compelling.

 D. What is Atoned?